id Command in Linux: Display User and Group Information

 linuxize

-Running the id command with the -un options produce the same output as running whoami , and the output of id -Gn is equivalent to the output of the groups command.
+Running id -un produces the same output as the whoami command, and id -Gn is equivalent to the groups command.

 id -ur